-Now, as for BBB, 2021/2022 had brought it to head: either more compromise - or total failure.
-Senate Parliamentarian needed to see all items as spending-related, a 'Byrd Bath'.
+As for a draft BBB, 2021/2022 had brought it to head: either more compromise - or failure.
+The Senate Parliamentarian needed to see all items as spending-related, a 'Byrd Bath'.
 But scoring had to be reviewed by 1 Senator - whose vote was necessary.
 Things didn't look good at all.
-To cut spending, some Programs in draft were re-written as pared back from 10 years - to a 3-years sunset (or 1 year) hoping a future Congress renews.
-It reduced top-line costs, but weren't real cost reductions that 1 Senator demanded.
-Fearing social spending stokes inflation, sticks that could hurt fossils dear to that 1 Senator's heart, it looked like bipartisan bill only - already passed, might be all for 2022.
-To some, even an eviscerated \$550 billion Bill would go farther than ever on climate.
-Partly (though arguably not fully) paid for, with revenue raisers that needn't have relied on raising regular taxes, nor capital gains tax feared by some moderates and conservatives.
-Yet without doubt, BBB was a missed chance 2021 & 2022.
+To cut spending, some of it in draft was re-written as pared back from 10 years - to a 3-years sunset (or 1 year) hoping a future Congress renews.
+That reduced top-line costs, but weren't real cost reductions that 1 Senator demanded.
+Fears social spending stokes inflation, sticks would hurt fossil fuels dear to that 1 Senator's heart, it looked like bipartisan bill only - small, already passed, might be all for 2022.
+To some, even eviscerated \$550 billion would go farther than ever on climate.
+Partly (though arguably not fully) is paid for, with revenue raisers that needn't have relied on raising regular taxes, nor capital gains tax feared by some moderates and conservatives.
+Yet without doubt, the BBB was a missed chance 2021 & 2022.
 A huge loss, given what that Bill might have been.
-And it might have taken much more seriously the overlooked GHGs especially methane, & clathrates, sleeping giant risks.
+And it might have taken seriously at last, overlooked GHGs especially methane, & clathrates etc as sleeping giant risks.

 In sum a 'small' IRA signed 2022, was wee bit a 'win'.
 Yet not an end, for sure.
 In words of The Economist (5 November 2022), "Given the lasting impact of greenhouse gases already emitted, and the impossibility of stopping emission overnight, there is no way Earth can now avoid a temperature rise of more than 1.5 C." Ahead maybe, electrolyzer makers can invent better catalysts, or there's low-CO2 hydrogen tax credits for carbon avoided; carbon taxes.
 Because the wee IRA of 2022 was negotiated quietly, between just a Majority Leader and 1 Senator, a much narrower lane probably was all that existed, then.
 That final puny 2022 IRA was defanged of any/all text penalizing fossils - becoming all carrots, aiding fossils & nukes.
 Perhaps 'best' then possible.
-Still, earlier BBB language repeatedly killed-off, may have shown which way the wind was blowing.
-It should be re-raised if climate's regarded seriously.
+Still earlier BBB text repeatedly killed, may have shown which way the wind was blowing.
+It may/should be re-raised if climate is regarded seriously.